 - mmg3d to remesh tetrahedral volume meshes

-Learn how to use the Mmg libraries: here
+To learn how to use the Mmg libraries: go here

 Practical work to learn how to use Mmg (applications and libraries):

 - gmsh: allows to visualize your mesh at the medit format (but not the associated solution) and, of course, your mesh at the gmsh format and its embedded solution.